jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 npm install --save-dev appium appium-uiautomator2-driver @wdio/appium-service
 ```

-Then follow these instructions: [Appium - Set up Android automation requirements](https://appium.io/docs/en/2.19/quickstart/uiauto2-driver/#set-up-android-automation-requirements)
+Then follow [these instructions](https://appium.io/docs/en/latest/quickstart/uiauto2-driver/#set-up-android-automation-requirements) to install Android Studio.
 You can skip the `appium driver install ...` bit as you already installed the driver via npm above.

-Then use the Android Studio "Virtual Device Manager" to create a Android Virtual Device and name it `obsidian_test`.
+Now you can use the Android Studio "Virtual Device Manager" to create a Android Virtual Device.
+Name the AVD `obsidian_test`.

-Then set up a new `wdio.mobile.conf.mts` file like so:
+Set up a new `wdio.mobile.conf.mts` file like this:
 ```ts
 import * as path from "path"